-Storyboard ID LL_Koper_Story#1 - MANO 5G IoT UC UC #1 KPIs K-KPI1; K-KPI2; K-KPI3; K-KPI4; K-KPI5; K-KPI6 Operational Data, describing how fast the 5G IoT backend elements can be ready to use and data what service availability for 5G IoT can we expect, will be collected within this storyboard: Components Onboarding and Configuration (5G IoT backend): elapsed time from the harizing of component configuration and appropriate process via from the beginning of component configuration and onboarding process via the orchestrator until the components are ready to deploy, Deployment Time (5G IoT backend): elapsed time from the moment the deployment is started via the orchestrator until the system is ready to use, Time to Scale (5G IoT backend): elapsed time from the moment the scaling request is triggered until the component is scaled and ready to use, Service Availability (5G IoT backend): percentage of successful connection tests (RTT) and service tests (WEB) to the reference service endpoint over a period of time, Components Onboarding and Configuration (agent): elapsed time from the beginning of component configuration and onboarding process via the orchestrator until the components are ready to deploy, - Deployment Time (agent): elapsed time from the moment the deployment is started via the orchestrator until the system is ready to use.
+Storyboard ID LL_Koper_Story#1 - MANO 5G IoT UC UC #1 KPIs K-KPI1; K-KPI2; K-KPI3; K-KPI4; K-KPI5; K-KPI6 Operational Data, describing how fast the 5G IoT backend elements can be ready to use and data what service availability for 5G IoT can we expect, will be collected within this storyboard: Components Onboarding and Configuration (5G IoT backend): elapsed time from the beginning of component configuration and onboarding process via the orchestrator until the components are ready to deploy, Deployment Time (5G Io1 backend): elapsed time from the moment the deployment is started via the orchestrator until the system is ready to use, Time to Scale (5G to Ebackend): etapsed time from the moment the scaling request is triggered until the component is cooled and ready to use Service Availability (5C LeT backand): percentage of successful connection Service Availability (SG IOT backenu), percentage of successful connection tests (PTT) and service tests (MER) to the reference service endpoint over a period of time Components Ophoarding and Configuration (agent): elapsed time from the beginning of component configuration and onboarding process via the orchestrator until the components are ready to deploy.
+Deployment Time (agent): elapsed time from the moment the deployment is started via the orchestrator until the system is ready to use.
 Data will be collected by monitoring several system, network and application parameters.
-Targeted During the preparation and definition of the UC and KPIs, certain expectations results have been set in terms of what should be recognized as success regarding the operational data evaluated within this storyboard: Components Onboarding and Configuration (5G IoT backend): 5 min per single component, Deployment Time (5G IoT backend): 15 min, Time to Scale (5C IoT backend): 5 min.
-Time to Scale (5C IoT backend): 5 min.
-Time to Scale (5G IoT backend): 5 min, Service Availability (5G IoT backend): 99,99 %, - Service Availability (3G for backend) .
-99,99 %, - Components Onboarding and Configuration (agent) : 3 min per single component, Deployment Time (agent): 10 min.
+Targeted During the preparation and definition of the UC and KPIs, certain expectations results have been set in terms of what should be recognized as success regarding the operational data evaluated within this storyboard: Components Onboarding and Configuration (5G IoT backend): 5 min per single component Single component, Doploymont Time (5G IoT backond): 15 min Deployment Time (30 for backend).
+To thin, Time to Scale (5G for backend): 5 min Service Availability (5G IoT backend): 99 99 % Components Onboarding and Configuration (agent): 3 min per single component.
+Deployment Time (agent): 10 min.
 Data Evaluation will be based on comparing data collected vs. targeted results.
-In case evaluation of targeted results not met, further optimizations of the setup will be explored, e.g. onboarding procedures, configurations, etc. Action/sub- Description UC / step Test Specify the process for each KPI to be tested and evaluated: proce du re - specify test-flow for each KPI test speci fica tion specify prerequisites for each test-flow (e.g., sufficient environment capabilities, other components and support tools readiness, etc.) specify how to check that the test has completed successfully or not (e.g. component has been successfully onboarded and configured) define points in the process representing start and stop time regarding the KPI metrics introduced specify the method for checking/monitoring service availability (with regard to "service availability" KPI) - specify how to extract start, stop time and service availability from the OSM/orchestrator log files (or any other source in case approach proposed may prove inefficient)
+In case evaluation of targeted results not met, further optimizations of the setup will be explored, e.g. onboarding procedures, configurations, etc. Action/sub- Description UC / step Test Specify the process for each KPI to be tested and evaluated: procedure - specify test-flow for each KPI test specification other components and support tools readiness, etc.) - specify how to check that the test has completed successfully or not (a a component has been successfully onboarded and configured) define points in the process representing start and stop time regarding the KPI metrics introduced - specify the method for checking/monitoring service availability (with regard to "service availability" KPI) - specify how to extract start, stop time and service availability from the OSM/orchestrator log files (or any other source in case approach proposed may prove inefficient)